Table Of Contents

 You can listen to the before and after.

-During my years as a game sound designer, I was in charge of composing the soundtrack as well as creating and editing all the sound effects.
+During my years as a game sound designer, I was in charge of writing the soundtrack as well as creating and editing all the sound effects.

-Helped by fellow audio programmers, I implemented an adaptive soundtrack in the game engine.
-The playlist can only show the linear ideas, later developed in different chunks so that they could follow the mood of the gameplay.
+Working with audio programmers, I also implemented an adaptive soundtrack in the in-house game engine.
+The playlist below can only show the linear ideas, later deployed as stems divided in adaptable chunks, so that they could follow the mood of the gameplay.

-The following playlist contains a few examples and experiments, created for an action-platform game similar to the original Ratchet & Clank.
+The following playlist contains a few examples and experiments, created for the action-platform game Ruff Trigger: The Vanocore Conspiracy.